sap-tutorials/Tutorials/tutorials/yaas-getting-started/yaas-getting-started.md

     - Select your project, from **Projects** on the **Builder** home page.
     - From **Administration** menu in the left navigation, go to **Subscriptions**.
     - Use the **+ Subscription** button.
 You are then redirected to the **YaaS Market**.
-    - Click on **Beta Packages**.
+    - Click on the Tab **Beta - Worldwide**.
 Beta packages are available free of charge and are intended for testing purposes in non-productive environments.
 They provide the same functionality as standard packages, but the number of requests or API calls per month is limited.

     ![Yaas Market](yaas-market.PNG)

-    - Choose the cart package and click on get it.
+    - Choose the **Cart (Beta)** package and click on get it.
 You will be directed to the package Detail Page.

     ![Cart Package](cart-package-detail-page.PNG)